bengodw/wotify/README.md

 - A [Node.js LTS](https://nodejs.org/en/) environment or later.
 - A Spotify Account

+This project will run best on Google Chrome

 ## Usage

 Clone the repository, ensure that you are in the `app` directory and run: